Wakeboard Bindings Explained

 A big benefit of open-toe bindings they can accommodate a wider range of foot sizes while still offering a high level of performance.

 Closed-toe wakeboard bindings offer a more control and leverage, a quicker heel-to-toe response, and a more precise fit.
-Closed-toe bindings are usually higher-end mode and are typically more expensive than their open-toe counterparts.
+Closed-toe bindings are usually higher-end models and are typically more expensive than their open-toe counterparts.

 Since the advent of laces, getting in and out of wakeboard bindings has been made much easier.
 Front lace-up wakeboard bindings offer a fully adjustable feel over the entire front of the foot.
 Rear lace-up wakeboard bindings have a series of laces running up the back of the boot and an overlay system in the front for a more fitted feel.